pet-friendly cottages lake district - Ferry Hotel, Windermere (NBY 439496)

 Key Features to Look For

 Enclosed or fenced garden tops the list for most dog owners, and rightly so.
 A secure garden means your dog can go out first thing in the morning without you pulling on boots and a coat over your pyjamas, and in the Lake District, where cottages can sit close to roads or farmland with sheep, a proper fence isn’t a nice-to-have.
-It’s the difference between relaxation and constant vigilance.
+It’s the difference between relaxation and constant vigilance, and it’s the first filter worth applying to any pet-friendly cottages Lake District shortlist.

 Then there’s drying space, which in the Lake District isn’t optional, it’s survival.
 Borrowdale is officially the wettest inhabited place in the country, which is quite the title to defend.
 You’ll need somewhere to dry coats, leads, towels, and dogs.
-A utility room, boot room, or at least a radiator near the door makes a genuine difference, because without one your cottage will smell like damp Retriever by day three.
+A utility room, boot room, or at least a radiator near the door makes a genuine difference to which pet-friendly cottages Lake District trips feel comfortable rather than damp, because without one your cottage will smell like damp Retriever by day three.

 I’d also mention something people don’t always think about until it’s too late: walking access from the door.
-The best Lake District cottages sit on or next to footpaths, and being able to step out of the front door and onto a fell path eliminates the daily performance of loading dogs into the car, driving to a car park, paying for parking, and retrieving the lead you left on the kitchen table.
+The best Lake District cottages sit on or next to footpaths, and being able to step out of the front door and onto a fell path eliminates the daily performance of loading dogs into the car, driving to a car park, paying for parking, and retrieving the lead you left on the kitchen table, which is exactly why walking access sits so high on any pet-friendly cottages Lake District checklist.

 If you travel with two or three dogs, check the maximum dog number carefully.
 Many Lake District cottages cap it at two, some welcome as many as you bring, and the listing details on bowwowswelcome.com include this information upfront, because scrolling through five reviews to find it is nobody’s idea of a good time.